 Hot Lunch service Monday, Wednesday and Thursday is currently suspended while a new provider is located.
-Tuesday and Friday hot lunches are provided by an individual class or campus organization to raise funds for field trips and other class activities.
-Cost is typically $5.00 per lunch and ordered that morning in the classroom.
-The Friday hot lunch menu is listed in the weekly Miramonte Mainspring newsletter and Tuesday is Pizza.
+Tuesday and Friday hot lunch fundraisers are currently suspended while the school kitchen is upgraded.
+The hot lunch service is listed in the weekly Miramonte Mainspring newsletter .

-You must send lunch with your child on Monday, Wednesday and Thursdays and if you do not order the Tuesday and Friday hot school lunches.
+You must send lunch with your child every day.
 Parents of children who have food allergies or special nutritional needs should provide their child with a homemade lunch and document the needs with the Teacher and the Administrator prior to the first day of attendance.
 To minimize classroom interruption, lunches that are brought on campus after the school day begins are to be left with the school secretary.
 They will make sure your child receives their lunch prior to lunch time.

 REST TIME Rest time will be taken in the early afternoon.
 Parents are to purchase 1 Rollee Pollee nap map from the office for naptime and are to launder them once per week.
 Purchase price is $20.00.

 7:30 Drop off Sign-In and Free play